-In addition, Ms. Appel, who is a nominee for director at the 2023 Annual Meeting and is the daughter of Mr. Foran, served as the Company's Environmental, Social and Governance Coordinator and as a Special Advisor to the Board in 2022.
+In addition, Ms. Appel, a director and the daughter of Mr. Foran, served as the Company's Environmental, Social and Governance Coordinator and as a Special Advisor to the Board in 2023 prior to her election to the Board in June 2023.
 For these services, Ms. Appel was compensated between \$120,000 and \$250,000.
 Ms. Appel has a degree from Yale University and a Master's degree in Business Administration from the University of Chicago and also worked for a major oil and gas company for a number of years.
-For further details of Ms. Appel's relationship with the Company and her background and experience, please see her biography on page 16 of this Proxy Statement.
-The Audit Committee reviewed the terms of the employment arrangement and the consulting arrangement for potential conflicts of interest under the Company's Related Person Transaction Policy and, after being fully informed as to the employment arrangement and the consulting arrangement and historical and anticipated compensation of Ms. Appel, and all other material facts related to the relationship, determined that the employment arrangement and the consulting arrangement each was fair to the Company and recommended the employment arrangement and the consulting arrangement and ratification.
-The Board subsequently approved and ratified such employment arrangement and such consulting arrangement.
+For further details of Ms. Appel's relationship with the Company and her background and experience, please see her biography on page 20 of this Proxy Statement.
+The Audit Committee reviewed the terms of the consulting arrangement for potential conflicts of interest under the Company's Related Person Transaction Policy and, after being fully informed as to the consulting arrangement and historical and anticipated compensation of Ms. Appel, and all other material facts related to the relationship, determined that the consulting arrangement was fair to the Company and recommended the consulting arrangement to the full Board for approval and ratification.
+The Board subsequently approved and ratified such consulting arrangement.